A life between worlds.

 When life shifts

-The fatigue of starting over, again.
-Questions about who you are now, or who you were before all of this.
+The fatigue of starting over.
+Questions about who you are now, or who you were before all of this began.

-A relationship caught in the same painful pattern—the sense that you’re holding everything together while something begins to unravel.
+A relationship caught in the same loop, the sense that you’re holding everything together while something begins to unravel.

-And sometimes, it’s older: grief, loss, pain that has followed you across chapters of your life.
+And sometimes, it’s older—loss, grief and pain carried across chapters of your life.

-Whatever brings you here, you don’t have to keep pushing through.
+Whatever brings you here, you don’t have to keep pushing through it alone.

 Therapy can help you face what’s been hard to hold.